MrYamous/symfony-docs/routing.rst

 .. warning::

-    If you define multiple PHP classes in the same file, Symfony only loads the routes of the first class, ignoring all the other routes.
+    If you define multiple PHP classes in the same file, Symfony only loads the routes of the first class, ignoring all the other routes.The route attribute is always wins over route with yaml, xml or PHP file and Symfony will always load the route attribute.

 The route name (``blog_list``) is not important for now, but it will be essential later when :ref:`generating URLs <routing-generating-urls>`.
 You only